 If it's been a while since you audited your hiring process, it's time to see if you're finding talent in the most efficient way.
 Compare your process to the diagram below to see where you can fine-tune your process for maximum efficiency:

 Civil and structural engineers are in high demand, so you'll need to come to the table with an attractive offer to get top candidates.
 But what makes for a competitive compensation package for these roles?
-Randstad's 2019 Salary Guide is a great place to start your research.
+Randstad's salary guide is a great place to start your research.

-Keep in mind that competitive salaries vary greatly by location, due to factors like differences in cost of living and local demand.
+Keep in mind, too, that competitive salaries vary greatly by location, due to factors like differences in cost of living and local demand.
 To ensure your decision-making is informed by the most pertinent info, head over to our salary calculator to access the most up-to-date data for your specific market.

 Different firms need engineers with different backgrounds, depending on the role's specific requirements, the industry, team structures and more.
 So to target the right hire, you'll need to determine exactly what your business needs in its civil and structural engineers.